 When selecting your figures, click on the "GRAYSCALE" links and pick the figures that you would like to recreate.

 If you have not yet done so, complete the OPTICAL ILLUSIONS BELLRINGER that outlines your selection of your two figures for this assignment, but to reiterate- You will selecting TWO optical illusions to recreate, a SIMPLE figure and a CHALLENGE figure The SIMPLE figure will give you a chance to choose a figure to get your feet wet.
 Select an illusion that you understand clearly and that will be relatively simple to create in AutoCAD, just to get your confidence up.

 On your second selection, please select a CHALLENGE figure that you know will push your limits (and possibly your patience) a little bit.
 Select a figure that is hard to understand or complicated in its construction.

 Especially on your SIMPLE figure, try to pick a figure that has lines primarily on the ISOMETRIC grid and you should be fine.
 Your figure will not necessarily be easy to recreate in AutoCAD, but you have the skills!
 DO YOUR BEST to recreate them, using any AutoCAD tools you wish, such as grid, offset, etc. Most of these figures involve TRIMMING lines in ways that figures could not actually be cut in real life.

 MAKE SURE TO USE THE HATCH COMMAND TO INCLUDE ALL SHADING FOR YOUR DRAWINGS, SUCH AS THE GREY SHADES IN THE FIGURE ABOVE!

-These will be posted In the hallway on the bulletin board, so give me good stuff!
+These have traditionally been posted In the hallway on the bulletin board, so give me good stuff!